 Modern slavery statement

 Modern slavery is an abhorrent crime and a violation of basic human rights.
-Modern slavery is a complex, global issue, which takes many forms and includes human trafficking, forced labour and servitude.
+It is a complex, global issue, which takes many forms and includes human trafficking, forced labour and servitude.

-Wellcome’s position is clear: modern slavery has no place within our organisation and we expect those who work with and for Wellcome to uphold and respect these standards.
+Wellcome’s position remains clear: modern slavery has no place within our organisation and we expect those who work with and for Wellcome to uphold and respect these standards.

 Wellcome strives to operate to the highest ethical standards in all our work, in our business dealings and wider relationships.
-We are cognisant that the Covid-19 pandemic has created new dangers for the victims of modern slavery.
+We are very aware that the ongoing Covid-19 global pandemic has created, and continues to create, additional dangers for the victims of modern slavery in the UK and globally.
 Those who seek to profit from global economic and social disruption utilise this time to seek alternative and new ways to operate and continue their exploitation of the most vulnerable.
-Wellcome has a responsibility to be alert to emerging modern slavery and human trafficking risks both in the UK and globally.
-We are proactively taking steps to enhance our understanding and mitigation of modern slavery risks within our organisation and beyond.
+Wellcome has a responsibility to always be alert to emerging modern slavery and human trafficking risks, both in the UK and globally, and we continue to take steps proactively to further develop our understanding and mitigation of modern slavery risks within our organisation and beyond.

-This statement provides some background to our organisation and our supply chains.
-It also sets out the work that we have undertaken during the financial year ended 30 September 2020 to ensure that slavery and human trafficking are not taking place either in our organisation or within our supply chains.
+This statement provides some background to our organisation and our supply and funding chains.
+It also sets out the work that we have taken during the financial year ended 30 September 2021 to ensure that slavery and human trafficking are not taking place, either in our organisation or within our supply and funding chains.

-Wellcome is a politically and financially independent global charitable foundation that supports science to solve the urgent health challenges facing everyone.
-As a primarily grant-giving charity, our investment portfolio gives us the independence to support discovery research into life, health and wellbeing, as well as taking on three worldwide health challenges: mental health, global heating and infectious diseases.
+Wellcome is a politically and financially independent global charitable foundation dedicated to supporting science to solve the urgent health challenges facing everyone, as well as supporting a broad programme of discovery research into life, health and wellbeing.

-Wellcome is a charitable trust and our sole trustee is The Wellcome Trust Limited, a company limited by guarantee.
-We have two subsidiaries that are registered charities in England & Wales (Genome Research Limited and Hinxton Hall Limited), two trading subsidiaries that support our own activities (Wellcome Trust Trading Limited and WT Construction Limited), a number of other subsidiaries that support our investment portfolio, and a finance subsidiary (Wellcome Trust Finance plc).
+Wellcome is a charitable trust, registered with the Charity Commission (registered number 210183).
+Our sole trustee is The Wellcome Trust Limited, a company limited by guarantee.
+We have two subsidiaries that are also registered charities in England & Wales (Genome Research Limited and Hinxton Hall Limited), one subsidiary that is a s501(c)3 charity registered in the US (Wellcome Leap Inc.), two trading subsidiaries that support our own activities (Wellcome Trust Trading Limited and WT Construction Limited), a number of other subsidiaries that support our investment portfolio and a finance subsidiary (Wellcome Trust Finance plc).

 This statement covers: the Wellcome Trust, The Wellcome Trust Limited, Wellcome Trust Trading Limited, WT Construction Limited and Wellcome Trust Finance plc.

 Genome Research Limited is preparing a separate modern slavery statement to cover its operations and the activities of its subsidiaries, including Hinxton Hall Limited.
-We have two investment operating businesses, Farmcare Trading Limited and Premier Marinas Holdings Limited and its group, that are independently managed and responsible for managing their own supply chains.
-Farmcare Trading Limited and Premier Marinas Holdings Limited are not required to produce their own modern slavery statements.
+We have three investment operating businesses, Urban & Civic plc, Farmcare Trading Limited and Premier Marinas Holdings Limited and their groups, that are independently managed and responsible for managing their own supply chains.
+Urban & Civic plc is preparing a separate modern slavery statement to cover its operations and the activities of its subsidiaries.
+Farmcare Trading Limited, Premier Marinas Holdings Limited and Wellcome Leap Inc. are not required to produce modern slavery statements.

 Our activities are overseen by our Board of Governors, who have ultimate responsibility for all that we do.
 Wellcome’s day-to-day management is delegated to the Director (supported by the Executive Leadership Team, which reports directly to the Board of Governors).